wimaha/TeslaBleHttpProxy/README.md

 # TeslaBleHttpProxy

 TeslaBleHttpProxy is a program written in Go that receives HTTP requests and forwards them via Bluetooth to a Tesla vehicle.
-The program can, for example, be easily used together with evcc.
+The program can, for example, be easily used together with [evcc](https://github.com/evcc-io/evcc).

+The program stores the received requests in a queue and processes them one by one.
+This ensures that only one Bluetooth connection to the vehicle is established at a time.

 ## Table of Contents